ktaylor63/southeast/site/content/asheville/for-private-landowners.md

 tags:
     - 'North Carolina'
     - 'Partners for Fish and Wildlife Program'
-updated: 'August 23rd, 2018'
+updated: 'December 12th, 2018'
 ---

-Through its Partners for Fish and Wildlife Program, the U.S. Fish and Wildlife Service provides financial and technical assistance to private landowners, and local and tribal governments to improve habitat on their land.
+Through its Partners for Fish and Wildlife Program, the Service provides financial and technical assistance to private landowners, and local and tribal governments to improve habitat on their land.

 ## Types of assistance